jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 ## Config File

-The config file for mopidy is divided into sections in an ini format.
-An example Jellyfin example is shown here.
+The config file for mopidy is divided into sections in an INI format.
+An example for Jellyfin is shown here.

 ```ini
 [jellyfin]